vim-scripts/gvimt/doc/gvimt_README.txt

 gvimt.bat
 Written by Geoff Wood (geoffrey.wood at_symbol thomsonreuters.com)
-gw 13/9/12 - created
+gw 13/9/12 - Created
-gw 25/9/12 - updated to raise Vim to foreground, removes awk and grep dependency, adds path option to specify vim location
+gw 25/9/12 - Updated to raise Vim to foreground, removes awk and grep dependency, adds path option to specify vim location gw 9/10/12 - Goes to normal mode first to make sure commands execute and don't just go into the file.
+Waits a bit when starting vim.
+Clears the command from the command line afterwards.

 gvimt.bat is a script for Windows to open new files in gvim in new tabs, splits or vertical splits.
 It starts gvim if it is not running already.